stianloader/Starloader/README.md

 ## Building

 The project can be built via gradle and a JDK 11 or higher.
+I recommend JDK 17 once it comes out in fall 2021.
 This can be easily done via `./gradlew shadowJar` on most systems, although the JDK needs to be installed manually and the galimulator jar needs to be present at the project root under `galimulator-desktop.jar`.